louismineo/-template--nextjs-supabase-tailwindcss-shadcn-framer/README.md

 The motivation behind this repository is to create a hastily deployed template for future projects/hackathons.

 # STEP 1
+Clone this repo to your local machine.

+# STEP 2
 SET UP SUPABASE
 1. Go to https://supabase.com/ and create a new project.
 2. Get your project URL and anon public key.